Ethan Couch got 10 years probation, no jail time, for a fatal drunken driving crash

 Disgusted, yes.
 Shocked, no.

 Kevin McConnell – whose son Lucas, 12 years old at the time, was injured in the crash caused by Couch – said he was disgusted but not surprised when he learned that Couch was on the lam.

 “No surprises at all; there was a pattern,” McConnell said Friday.
 “Nothing is going to make an impact on this guy unless there’s something severe or certain.”

 That’s why, in his victim impact statement in court in 2013, Lucas McConnell told Couch, “While I think we should do our best at forgiving, I believe if this situation is not handled with severity, you won’t take it seriously.”

-While he thinks Couch’s fleeing – with his mother, authorities believe – jives with his character, Kevin McConnell still has a hard time understanding why a stiffer punishment wasn’t doled out.
+While he thinks Couch’s fleeing jibes with his character, Kevin McConnell still has a hard time understanding why a stiffer punishment wasn’t imposed.